louisulaganathan/CSharp/CSharpExamples/EF.md

 LINQ -.NET3.5
 ==============
-Used to query different data sources like entities, sql
+Used to query different data sources like entities, sql LINQ can be written in either query syntax or method syntax.
+The compiler translates LINQ statements written with query syntax into the equivalent method call syntax.
+Therefore, regardless of your syntax choice, the two versions of the query produce the same result.
+Choose which syntax works best for your situation: for instance, if you're working in a team where some of the members have difficulty with method syntax, try to prefer using query syntax.

 Linq to entities operates on EF to access data from the underlying DB LINQ method syntax